notes_git

 • git push origin [branch name] submit the content that altered by branch

-• git add --patch <filename> break down the given file into thunks, and choose thunks to commit
+• git add --patch <filename> break down the given file into thunks, and choose thunks to commit. input ? to get commands description

 branch